getsentry/sentry-javascript/packages/nestjs/README.md

 });
 ```

-You need to require or import the instrument.js file before requiring any other modules in your application.
+You need to require or import the `instrument.ts` file before requiring any other modules in your application.
 This is
 necessary to ensure that Sentry can automatically instrument all modules in your application:

 ```typescript